What Renaissance Literary Theory Tells Us about Climate Communication

 I think we can agree that he wouldn’t have us tell tragic stories.
 Tragedies imply that human beings are made great by the very qualities that lead inexorably to our death and destruction.
 We have an example of this kind of tragic climate story in David Wallace-Wells’ article “The Uninhabitable Earth,” which implicitly suggests that humans are fated to emit ourselves into extinction by its very opening subtitle “When Will Climate Change Make the Earth too Hot for Humans” (instead of just “Will Climate Change Make the Earth too Hot for Humans”), by its concluding invocation of the Fermi paradox, and in between by a host of other literary devices too numerous to list here.
 (I think this is why the article was criticized for inspiring despair: not really because it elided the low probability of fat-tail climate effects, nor even because it was hyperbolic, but because it framed climate change as our species tragedy.
 Why would people attempt to prevent something they feel is made inevitable by the fact of their rational, civilized humanity?)
 To use tragedy in climate communication is to tell an emotionally powerful story, but also to depoliticize the social dynamics that can be, and must be, contested and transformed as soon as possible so that we avoid the worst climate effects.

 So if tragedy demotivates people, at least in theory, then what of comedy?
 Let’s take a look at the form of comedy: boy meets girl, boy loses girl, boy gets girl back.
 Comedy enacts an initial exciting connection, which then becomes a conflict, which then resolves, giving the reader a sense of relief and pleasure.
-Now I wonder whether ending climate stories on a note of hope — by which I mean, ending with an objective description of climate solutions — actually recapitulates this comedic form and in so doing unwittingly undermines the intended effect.
+Now I wonder whether ending climate stories on a note of hope — by which I mean, ending with an objective description of climate solutions — actually recapitulates this comedic form and in so doing undermines the intended effect.
 I wonder whether saying, for example, “but we can solve this crisis: we have the technology!” or “but there’s good news, the price of solar has dropped X percent in the past Y years” is actually to end your message with a comedic resolution, which is to say a relief of tension, a sort of exhale — a “whew!,” if you will — denaturing the irresolution that sustains ongoing action.

 Yet there is an experiential kind of hope which is absolutely crucial here.
-I’m talking about the deep sense of individual agency and commitment to a greater cause that make both personal and social transformation possible.
+I mean the deep sense of individual agency and commitment to a greater cause that make both personal and social transformation possible.
 Sidney suggests that it is the epic genre — what he calls the “heroical” genre — that produces just this kind of hope and that, therefore, most readily transforms people’s dispositions.
 The epic represents the actions of a great hero as he fights enemies, overcoming extraordinary obstacles to repair an injustice or found a new nation.
 Sidney insists that these heroic stories make “magnanimity and justice shine through all misty fearfulness and foggy desires.”
 “As the image of each action stirs and instructs the mind,” Sidney argues, “so the lofty Image of such worthies most inflames the mind with desire to be worthy.”
-Sidney argues, in other words, that the epic best moves people with the desire to be taught greatness and the desire to be great themselves.
+Sidney claims, in other words, that the epic best moves people with the desire to be taught greatness and the desire to be great themselves.

 Sidney’s insights about the effects of epic poetry enable us to envision social-media campaigns directed at even tightly focused groups.
 These campaigns would seek not to enlighten deniers, but to mobilize people who already support climate action yet don’t sense the urgency of the issue.
 No longer than 90 seconds each, they might begin by capturing the attention of the target audience with beautifully-shot sequences of attractive people performing tasks that telegraph their values and interests.
 So, for example, stay-at-home mothers might see images of women reading to their children, playing joyfully with their children outside, laughing with friends, exchanging affectionate looks with their partners, etc. Or business people might see scenes of animated, productive meetings, or colleagues appearing delighted by a report of rising share prices, or whatever makes their hearts swell.
 The idea here would be to offer a quick taste of what Sidney calls “delight” in order to produce audience identification with the figures in the campaign.
 Then, perhaps, text could emerge making the targeted group’s values explicit: “You want the best for your children,” say, or “You are building a business that will stand the test of time.”

 At that point, the spot would transition into a vivid demonstration of how climate change threatens what the targeted group values.
 And that threat must not be soft-balled.
 The campaign should represent not the most certain projected effects of continuing to emit carbon at our current rates, but the worst projected effects within the category of what may unfold in the next eighty years — in the lifetime of a child born today.
 The goal is to visually and artfully convey what those effects would feel like in the bodies of the people represented in the campaign.
-Yes, the idea is to scare people.
-The goal is to enact vivid scenarios that, as Sidney puts it, “strike, pierce, and possess the sight of our souls.”
+Yes, the idea is to scare people — to enact vivid scenarios that, as Sidney puts it, “strike, pierce, and possess the sight of our souls.”